Guilherme Azevedo

-Guilherme "Gui" da Silva Azevedo (born 21 May 2001) is a Brazilian professional footballer who plays as a right winger for Ypiranga Futebol Clube.
+Guilherme da Silva Azevedo (born 21 May 2001) is a Brazilian professional footballer who plays as a right winger for Operário.

 Professional career

 Azevedo joined the youth academy of Grêmio in 2011, and signed a professional contract with them on 22 May 2019.
 Azevedo made his professional debut with Grêmio in a 2-1 Campeonato Brasileiro Série A loss to Fluminense FC on 29 September 2019.